bateyt/anth454eou/DirectionsRubric_BioPaper.md

 ---
 layout: page
-title: Directions and Rubric---Biographical Research PaperSyllabus
+title: Directions & Rubric---Biographical Research Paper
 tagline: ANTH 454---Winter 2015
-group:
-toc: yes
-toc_depth: 2
 ---

 ### General Formatting Requirements

-The paper should be a length of 10-15 pages, NOT including your title page and references cited list (bibliography).
-Use Times New Roman font, size 10--12pt.
-The body of the paper must be double-spaced.
-Section headers should be in bold-face type, with only one extra line separating the section header from the preceeding body text.
-Use one-inch margins all around.
-All pages after the title page and page one need a header that includes your last name and page number (e.g., Batey, 2).
+Please have your paper reflect reflect the following formatting guidelines.
+An example of what one's paper may look like can be found [here](https://docs.google.com/document/d/14u26YsoHNXGO7g3piECO1gNZYRNUq46q5Ho8wEht6vU/edit?usp=sharing).

+- Length:  10--13 pages, __NOT__ including a title page (if used) and a list of references cited.

+- Page setup:  1-inch margins (all), header or footer with page number

+- Font:  10--12pt font size; standard fonts only (i.e., Arial, Times New Roman, Helvetica, or Calibri)

+- Line spacing:  Single-spaced heading (i.e., name, class, assignment) and double-spaced body.
+Be sure to NOT include extra space before/after paragraphs.
+Your word-processing program has controls for this feature (wherever it allows you to modify line spacing).

+- Miscellaneous:  Please use bold-face type for any section headers and italics for any subsection headers.
+No extra spacing for section separation.

 ### Style and Citation/References
 The list below provides some useful links for considerations of writing style, as well as style guides for citations and references.
 Ideallyl, you should choose the style guide generally accepted within your concentration area.
 For example, history and anthropology may have some specific, stylistic differences, but both tend to use variations of the *Chicago Manual of Style*.
 The main rule is **be consistent**; choose a style and stick with it.

+EOU’s Pierce Library has [some excellent resources](http://library.eou.edu/help/style.htm) to help students properly cite sources.
+Additionally, the EOU Writing Center has some resources for improving your writing, in general, and some [specific resources](https://www.google.com/url?q=https%3A%2F%2Fdiigo.com%2F07c9oi&sa=D&sntz=1&usg=AFQjCNGrDNzCv2J9UwJEQu-UxEyFXkvSTg) that help students avoid [plagiarism](http://www.google.com/url?q=http%3A%2F%2Fwww.wsulibs.wsu.edu%2Flibrary-instruction%2Fplagiarism%2Fwhat&sa=D&sntz=1&usg=AFQjCNG5l3uKEvZ8H_bh-Q1e2sGiLIDVQQ).

 * Strunk, William, and Elwyn Brooks White.
 [The elements of style](http://books.google.com/books?id=sj5_wr6zIEcC&dq=strunk+and+white%27s+elements+of+style&source=gbs_navlinks_s) Penguin, 2007.
 (1st edition also freely available [electronically](http://www.bartleby.com/141/) )------This classic, bestselling style guide is a simple, straightforward reference for effective writing.   \
 \